benhmoore/Argon/README.md

 fresh.user.getEmail(callback); //retrieve email
 ```

-Also, anyone can retrieve any user's email by it's username.
+Also, anyone can retrieve a user's email by it's username.
 ```javascript
 fresh.user.getEmail(callback, username);
 ```

-If you want to get a list of all users:
+To retrieve a list of all users:
 ```javascript
 fresh.user.list(callback); //passes array of usernames
 ```